mietek/pol/README.md

 -   Any word can be made imperative by following it with an "!".
 -   A definition can be made imperative by using ":!" instead of ":" to define it.

-Now the restriction I mentioned should be apparant.
+Now the restriction I mentioned should be apparent.
 A literal cannot be made imperative with a "!" because it's a double-length instruction - and the "!" code has no way of knowing that.
 Oh well, we could set a field to indicate the length of the last compiled instruction, but it's not that great a problem.
 Besides, in that case successive !s wouldn't work.

 ### 4.5 Code entries